 What is work camping?

-Work camping is exactly what it sounds like.
+Work camping, (or workamping), is exactly what it sounds like.
 It’s working while you live in a camp situation, like an RV, tent or van.
-Often it’s a seasonal gig, but every opportunity we offer at Alaska Tour Jobs is full time.
+Often it’s a seasonal gig, but every opportunity we offer at Alaska Tour Jobs is full-time.
 It can give you a paycheck, but sometimes work camping is work in exchange for free camping.
 Some work campers live in their van/RV/tent just for a seasonal gig and go back to their homes at the end of the season.
 Some people work camp year round, maybe even moving from one work camping gig to another, chasing seasonal jobs.
 Often the jobs are at a campground.

 How did it start?

 Work camping has evolved from the concept of campground hosts for organizations like the National Park Service and U.S. Forest Service.
 Often a special “host” campsite was provided free to an individual or couple—often retirees—for an entire season in exchange for the host performing duties like collecting fees, cleaning the area and keeping an eye out on the campground.

 These days, most parks contract with private concessionaires to provide hosting services.
 So those workampers aren’t working directly for the public park.
 And since those companies can’t legally use volunteer labor, they pay their camp hosts a wage on top of providing the campsite.

 Workamping jobs aren’t just limited to parks, though.
 Businesses like private RV parks, Christmas tree farms or amusement parks often hire on a work-camping basis.

 At Alaska Tour Jobs, we offer RV hookups for people who work at our lodges and guest services sites.
 Drive a tour bus or offer assistance to guests while enjoying living the work camper lifestyle.